MarcelMYSchmitt/keystore-monitoring-exporter/README.md

 So what does this means?
 It's secret `kafka-secret` with following content `keystore.jks` file which normally will be mounted into your application (file or environmet variables).
 To make sure your certificate is up to date this exporter will also get the certificate/secret mounted.

+## Note
+In the "implementation" folder you can find an existing dummy keystore file which password is "password".
+This keystore fill will be replaced by the mounted file in your Kubernetes Cluster.

 # Deployment
 You can build the image by using everything inside "implementation" folder.
 Inside "deployment" folder you find a helm chart for running the exporter im Kubernetes.
 The helm chart have annotations for security (runAsUser,securityGroup) and also for Prometheus (scrape targets) defined. `pullSecret`, `keyStorePassword`, `kafkaSecretName` have to be replaced by you.